Nishkaam-Innovations/GhostLock/README.md

 ---

-  ## 🔐 Most Important Features
+## 🚨 Most Important Features

 - 🕵️ **Anti Pickpocket Detection**
   AI-based motion detection when someone tries to grab your phone.
 Triggers loud alerts or lock.

 - 📸 **Intruder Face Capture**
-  Snaps photo of intruders trying to unlock your device.
+  Snaps a photo of anyone who tries to unlock your device.

 - 📶 **SIM Change Alert**
-  Notifies if the SIM is changed and sends real-time location.
+  Sends location if SIM is removed or replaced.

 - 📴 **Shutdown Block**
-  Prevents unauthorized shutdowns to maintain GPS & alert continuity.
+  Prevents forced shutdown to keep tracking enabled.

 - ✈️ **Airplane Mode Blocker**
   Stops intruders from disabling network with airplane mode.

 ---